 Information on sea surface temperature will be required to interpret changes in ecological and socio-economic indicators.
-For example, inter-annual variations in the amplitude and timing of temperature changes within the LYPMP may influence the following species:
+For example, inter-annual variations in the amplitude and timing of temperature changes within the UGSVMP may influence the following species:

-- Australian herring growth rate increases with warmer temperature (Smith et al. 2013). - Southern calamary growth, survival and hence recruitment increase with warmer temperatures (Steer et al. 2007). - King George whiting grow most rapidly in late summer and autumn, when temperatures are highest (Fowler et al. 2014a). - Snapper growth rates vary with water temperature (Fowler et al. 2013a), with slower growth apparent when water temperature in summer is low (Fowler and Jennings 2003). - Rock lobster growth rates were highest in areas with higher water temperature (and/or lower density, Linnane et al. 2010, 2014). - Abalone larval durations are influenced by temperature, and temperature is one of several factors that influence growth rates (Mayfield et al. 2014).
-Greenlip abalone recruitment increases with warmer temperatures (Shepherd and Edgar 2013). - Blue swimmer crab hatching, larval survival and hence recruitment increases with warmer temperatures (Bryars 1997). - Western king prawn have longer larval periods and hence decreased survival with cooler temperatures (Carrick 2008, Beckmann et al. 2014).
+- Australian herring growth rate increases with warmer temperature (Smith et al. 2013). - Southern calamary growth, survival and hence recruitment increase with warmer temperatures (Steer et al. 2007). - King George whiting grow most rapidly in late summer and autumn, when temperatures are highest (Fowler et al. 2014a). - Snapper growth rates vary with water temperature (Fowler et al. 2013a), with slower growth apparent when water temperature in summer is low (Fowler and Jennings 2003). - Blue swimmer crab hatching, larval survival and hence recruitment increases with warmer temperatures (Bryars 1997). - Western king prawn have longer larval periods and hence decreased survival with cooler temperatures (Carrick 2008, Beckmann et al. 2014).

-Baseline information on sea surface temperature relevant to the LYPMP includes:
+Baseline information on sea surface temperature relevant to the UGSVMP includes:

-- Geoscience Australia provides sea surface temperature data derived from the (United States Government) National Aeronautics and Space Administration's satellite-based Moderate-resolution Imaging Spectroradiometer images and image processing software.
+Geoscience Australia provides sea surface temperature data derived from the (United States Government) National Aeronautics and Space Administration's satellite-based Moderate-resolution Imaging Spectroradiometer images and image processing software.
 The data cover the entire Australian EEZ and surrounding waters (including the Southern Ocean).
-The data comprise monthly summaries from between 2002 and 2012, at a spatial resolution of 0.01 degrees (Huang 2013). - As part of the IMOS, the Australian Bureau of Meteorology produces high-resolution sea surface temperature data from Advanced Very High Resolution Radiometer sensors on the National Oceanic and Atmospheric Administration satellites and drifting buoy sea surface temperature observations (IMOS 2015). - The Australian Baseline Sea Level Monitoring Project monitors sea level and meteorological data, including water temperature, at an array of stations, including Port Stanvac (Bureau of Meteorology 2015b, Figure 25). - Temperature data recorded by surface drifters are available from the international Drifting Buoy Data Assembly Center (NOAA 2015a). - The International Comprehensive Ocean Atmosphere Data Set consists of digital dataset DSI-1173, archived at the (United States Government) National Climatic Data Center.
-It is the world's largest collection of marine surface in situ observations with a total of about 185 million records for years between 1784 and 2015 (NOAA 2015b). - The Extended Reconstructed Sea Surface Temperature data set is derived from the International Comprehensive Ocean-Atmosphere Data Set (NOAA 2015c, Huang et al. 2015).
-It is produced on a 2 degree by 2 degree grid and is available as monthly averages extending back to 1854 (NOAA 2015c). - The COBE SST2 data set is a global monthly sea surface temperature data set derived from the International Comprehensive Ocean-Atmosphere Data Set (NOAA 2015d, Hirahara et al. 2014).
+The data comprise monthly summaries from between 2002 and 2012, at a spatial resolution of 0.01 degrees (Huang 2013).

+- As part of the IMOS, the Australian Bureau of Meteorology produces high-resolution sea surface temperature data from Advanced Very High Resolution Radiometer sensors on the National Oceanic and Atmospheric Administration satellites and drifting buoy sea surface temperature observations (IMOS 2015). - The Australian Baseline Sea Level Monitoring Project monitors sea level and meteorological data, including water temperature, at an array of stations, including Port Stanvac (Bureau of Meteorology 2015b, Figure 26). - Temperature data recorded by surface drifters are available from the international Drifting Buoy Data Assembly Center (NOAA 2015a). - The International Comprehensive Ocean Atmosphere Data Set consists of digital dataset DSI-1173, archived at the (United States Government) National Climatic Data Center.
+It is the world's largest collection of marine surface in situ observations with a total of about 185 million records for years between 1784 and 2015 (NOAA 2015b). - The Extended Reconstructed Sea Surface Temperature dataset is derived from the International Comprehensive Ocean-Atmosphere Data Set (NOAA 2015c, Huang et al. 2015).
+It is produced on a 2 degree by 2 degree grid and is available as monthly averages extending back to 1854 (NOAA 2015c). - The COBE SST2 data-set is a global monthly sea surface temperature data-set derived from the International Comprehensive Ocean-Atmosphere Data Set (NOAA 2015d, Hirahara et al. 2014).
 It is produced on a 1 degree by 1 degree grid and is available as monthly averages extending back to 1854.
 It can be queried to obtain time series for a particular point and date range (NOAA 2015d). - The Bureau of Meteorology (2015c) provides sea surface temperature anomaly data (departure from the average of 15.3 degrees between 1961 and 1990) for southern Australia.
 This dataset is based on an earlier version of the NOAA Extended Reconstructed Sea Surface Temperature (Smith and Reynolds 2004)

-Figure 25.
+Figure 26.
 Air and water temperature at the Port Stanvac station of the Australian Baseline Sea Level Monitoring Project.
 Source: Bureau of Meteorology (2015b).